 This second article addresses the importance of regularization, basic service provision, and community participation in favela upgrading.
-Read part 1 here.
+Read the full series here.

 At the bottom of Meléndez’s Pyramid for Favela Upgrading are the quintessential, baseline needs for the development of Rio’s favelas.
 These start with regularization and the guarantee of basic needs.
 Together, as complementary elements, land regularization provides access to city services and privileges, setting favela residents on a more equal footing with regards to other citizens.